jarelleboac/buddy_bot/README.md

 # Buddy Bot ʕ•́ᴥ•̀ʔっ♡
 Fun side project inspired by a bot within Bloomberg L.P's data engineering team.
 This is a bot which creates random pairs for members of Rutgers WiCS to meet.
 The goal of this bot is to increase the sense of community within WiCS especially in this remote environment by promoting small group meetups with new people.
-Put this together fairly quickly (spur of the moment 2 am fun).

 ## version 1.0
 Created random pairs from a csv file, accounting for odd number of participants.
 Automated emails sent out on a weekly basis and accounts for different partner pairs (dynamic).